 It is also possible for some drugs to cause coughing.
 Drugs called ACE Inhibitors used to treat high blood pressure are well known for causing a dry tickly cough as one of their side effects.
-If you think this might apply to you, your GP may be able to review your medication.
+Your GP may be able to review your medication If you think this might apply to you.

-If you have a cough that has persisted for longer than it should, over 3 weeks, that is a good reason to see your GP.
+Coughs that persist for longer than they should, over 3 weeks, can be a good reason to see your GP.
 If you are concerned about how you are feeling and have any unusual symptoms such as coughing up blood, chest pain, severe breathlessness, or unexplained weight loss, then contact your GP immediately so that they can help.

 Is it a Cough or is it Croup?